 CBN (cannabinol) is also a compound found in cannabis plants, such as hemp.
 CBN does have a slightly different effect on the body than CBD, however, and is not legal in the UK.

 While CBD is non-psychoactive, CBN has mild psychoactive effects, produced by THC in older plants being exposed to oxygen.
-CBN is known for its potential sedative effects and can be used for a more intense sleep enhancement.
+CBN is known for its potential sedative effects and can be used for more intense sleep enhancement.

-CBN is less studied than CBD, so the long term effects aren’t as well known.
+CBN is less studied than CBD, so the long-term effects aren’t as well known.
 However, CBN has been said to have similar effects to THC, causing a ‘high’ that CBD doesn’t.

 Is CBN better than CBD for sleep?